 Once you have created your new list, say your list to yourself ten times a day for 90 days.

 The trick to defeating your enemy is through forming discipline.
 Discipline is accomplished by practicing your new list verbally over and over again until it fortifies your mind.
-Once you’re your mental filters are fortified, it is time to manifest them in your emotions, thoughts, and actions.
+Once you’re your mental filters are reinforced, it is time to manifest them in your emotions, thoughts, and actions.

 5. Be Consistent and Strong